Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Numerical Experiments

 \subsection{Numerical Integration of Polynomials}

-We start by comparing a range of CVs on polynomial integrands which are integrated against a Gaussian distribution.
+We start by comparing a range of \gls{CV}s on polynomial integrands which are integrated against a Gaussian distribution.
 This is a good benchmark problem since the integrals can be computed in closed-form, and the performance of each method can hence be studied precisely.